 Draft articles for critical review

-This page is reserved for draft articles and reports written by members but not yet ready for publication.
-The authors seek ‘good-faith’ comments from both the general public and the scholarly community, with the intent of improving the paper before submitting to formal peer review.
+This page presents draft articles and reports by members seeking ‘good-faith’ comments from the public and the scholarly community, with the intent of improving the paper before submitting to formal peer review.

-Please note: These papers have not been endorsed by the Society and the Society takes no responsibility for them.
-They have not been validated by peer review and should not be quoted or cited without permission of the author.
+Please note: These papers have not been endorsed by the Society.
 All communications should be directed to the author.

-The deadlines indicated are nominal ones.
-These drafts may remain online well after the deadline, to stimulate dialogue between interested parties.
+The deadlines indicated are nominal.
+These drafts may remain online after the deadline, to stimulate dialogue.

 Essentialistic Pluralism in Species Conception: Stephen Maxwell